dela444/chat_app/README.md

 Additional features include rate limiting to prevent spamming, as well as the ability to display user online/offline status.

+Since Heroku discontinued its free tier, I deployed both the frontend and backend of my application on Vercel, with the database hosted on Supabase.
+However, Vercel has limitations regarding request execution time, particularly with Redis and sockets, but the application works smoothly in the local environment.

 ## Repositories

 This repository serves as the main overview for the chat application, which is split into two separate repositories: